 Meet in North Carolina

-Andrew has been a member of Good Dog for over 2 years
+Andrew has been a member of Good Dog for about 3 years

 Andrew was screened for responsible practices and has been a member since 2023.